bojone/T-GANs/README.md

 Require: Keras 2.2.0+

+the GANs with Turing test can be found <a href="https://github.com/bojone/gan">here</a>.

 <font color="red"><strong>before using the code, you must change the source code of keras !!</strong></font><br>
 (you can run it without changing keras, but the effect will be worse.)